mulcmu/esphome-ge-laundry-uart/README.md

 TODO:

 - Build more PCB R0.3.
 Test GEA3.
-Add BOM.
 - Add ESPHome function for LED and button added in R0.3.
 - Post STL for enclosure.
 Update Lid for LED & button holes
 - Add #define or options of some sort to configure header for either washer or dryer.